 Sometimes a spammy sentence, such as "can't live without" or trying to trick him like "information you requested", may even raise your metrics.
 You will be taken into the false sensation that you figured something positive.
 That is wrong.
 It won't take long to see your emails start falling into the spam folder and your metrics to plummet.

 Depending on how long it took, you won't even be able to relate the two phenomenons.
 And nothing can be worse to your work than to be clueless about what just happened.
 Depending on the damage, you may have to start over.
 So why not just avoid the spam triggers beforehand?

-Monitoring your sender reputation
+Monitoring your Sender Reputation

-With email validation, we (TheChecker) will find out which emails don't exist anymore or never existed at all (typos, temporary emails and false addressess).
+With email validation, we (TheChecker) will find out which emails don't exist anymore or never existed at all (typos, temporary emails, and false addresses).
 You will end up only with the valid emails, therefore raising your deliverability and helping to keep a healthy email marketing strategy.
-Imagine that over an year, those 30,000 emails turned into 22,000 valid emails, because 20% of emails are not valid after an year and this number doubles if you are talking about corporative emails.
+Imagine that over a year, those 30,000 emails turned into 22,000 legitimate emails because 20% of emails are not valid after a year, and this number doubles if you are talking about corporative emails.
 We saved you from 8,000 potential problems and hard bounces.
-Oh, we have algorithims and technology which does that in a few seconds and very efficiently, with 99,9% rates of success.
+Oh, we have algorithms and technology which do that in a few seconds and very efficiently, with 99,9% success rates.